SeleniumHQ/docker-selenium/README.md

 $ docker run -d -p 4444:4444 -p 7900:7900 -v /dev/shm:/dev/shm selenium/standalone-firefox:4.0.0-beta-3-prerelease-20210422
 ```

-2. Point your WebDriver tests to http://localhost:4444/wd/hub
+2. Point your WebDriver tests to http://localhost:4444 *

 3. That's it!

 4. (Optional) To see what is happening inside the container, head to http://localhost:7900 (password is `secret`).

+* Grid 3 used "/wd/hub", while it should also work, it is no longer required

 More details about visualising the container activity, check the [Debugging](#debugging) section.